Chardonnay Marc for Gut and Heart Health

 The trial requires participants to stop taking any supplements, including herbal, plant, botanical, fish oil, and oil supplements, six weeks before joining.
 However, if you are on a stable dose of thyroid medication for at least six months, you can continue taking it.
 Other prescription medications are not allowed.

-How is the treatment Chardonnay Marc unique for gut and heart health?
+What prior data suggests that Chardonnay Marc is safe for gut and heart health?

-What evidence supports the effectiveness of the treatment Chardonnay Marc for gut and heart health?
+What evidence suggests that Chardonnay Marc could be effective for gut and heart health?

 Are You a Good Fit for This Trial?